LeLeUCLA/LeLeUCLA.github.io/_publications/WangZL-TMECH23.md

 ---
-title: "Mechatronic Design and Control of a Rigid-Soft Hybrid Knee Exoskeleton for Gait Intervention"
+title: "T-MECH23: Mechatronic Design and Control of a Rigid-Soft Hybrid Knee Exoskeleton for Gait Intervention"
 collection: publications
 permalink: /publication/WangZL-TMECH23
 excerpt: 'This paper proposes a hybrid knee exoskeleton that achieves lightweight and load support capability simultaneously.'